openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Have updated and created timestamps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The preferred method for doing this in OpenedX Django applications is to inherit the :code:`TimeStampedModel`_. class.
+-  The preferred method for doing this in Open edX Django applications is to inherit the :code:`TimeStampedModel`_. class.
 .. _TimeStampedModel: https://django-model-utils.readthedocs.io/en/latest/models.html#timestampedmodel

 - Time should be stored in UTC time by setting :code:`USE_TZ=True`_. in your python config.